Slye3D/esy-language/README.md

 Esy
 --------------
     Esy is a new JS preprocessor allows you to use custom block structures.
-- Now it's only an engine that doesn't do anything.
-(Work in progress)
 # What does it mean?
  Right now in JavaScript and many other languages that support the [block structure](https://en.wikipedia.org/wiki/Scope_(computer_science)#Block_scope), you're only able to use some predefined structures like: